 You can see how I make the fat bombs in this short video or read the step-by-step instructions below:

-Step 2: Add room temperature coconut oil and mix until it becomes a paste.
+Step 2: Add coconut oil and mix until it becomes a paste.
 Then add cream, vanilla, and stevia and mix until it becomes a paste again.

 Step 3: Use your hands to roll the paste into 12 balls.